 Here is an example of JSON credential file:

-Demonstration project presenting common and advanced usage of the Google Cloud Platform in Stambia DI can be found on the download page.
+Demonstration projects presenting common and advanced usage of the Google Cloud Platform and Google BigQuery in Stambia DI are available.

-You can download and import it in your workspace and then have a look at the Mappings and Processes examples.
+You can import them it in your workspace and then have a look at the Mappings and Processes examples.

 It is a good start to familiarize with its usage and to see how the Metadata are configured, for instance.